 In 2015, Mike developed UC Berkeley's Entrepreneurship Ecosystem Web Directory - a prototype for a website that serves as a single source for the University's vast, dynamic and decentralized entrepreneurship-related programs, resources and events.

-In 2014, Mike became a member of the Advisory Board of the UC Berkeley Data and Democracy Initiative based on his experience co-founding the UC Berkeley spin-out, Peak Democracy Inc - the nation's leading provider of online citizen engagement services that increase public trust in government.
+In 2014, Mike became a member of the Advisory Board of the UC Berkeley Data and Democracy Initiative based on his experience co-founding the UC Berkeley spin-out, Peak Democracy Inc - the nation's leading provider of online citizen engagement SaaS that increase public trust in government.

 In 2013, Mike championed, authored and transacted the University of California's first agreement that provides the University with stock in startups that participate in a UC Berkeley accelerator program - such as the CITRIS Foundry.

 Mike ran the Office of Technology Licensing from July 1, 2008 to June 30, 2010.
 Under his leadership, the office's key performance metric - the number of commercial IP rights agreements - grew steadily (despite the recession and furloughs).
 Mike introduced to the office a patent decision making protocol along with financial tools, management oversight and transparency that enabled the office to cut costs and increase income by $1 million.
 Mike also introduced to the office a collegial approach to delegating workload and vetting key IP decisions.
 Mike's management activities are highlighted in the office's Fiscal Year 09 Annual Report, and Fiscal Year 08 Annual Report.

 Prior to his work at UC Berkeley, Mike held board, executive, product management, marketing, business development and engineering positions at high tech companies including HP, Sun, Mips Computers, Silicon Graphics, Netpulse Networks, and Peak Democracy.
 Mike co-founded two technology-based companies, and he has MBA and engineering degrees from Harvard and Tufts.